What you need to know about travelling to and from Spain right now

 For more TPG news delivered each morning to your inbox, sign up for our daily newsletter.

-Spain is a very popular foreign destination for British travellers, and the news will now likely leave plenty holidaymakers scrambling to reassess their plans.
 Whether you are currently in Spain, have a summer trip planned or have been looking to book travel, here is what you need to know about travelling to and from Spain right now.

 Can I travel to Spain now?

-What are the quarantine requirements?
+What are the entry requirements for Spain?

-- A temperature check; and
+- Have their temperature checked; and

 - Undergo a visual health assessment.